sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 * development time costs a LOT of money
 * readable code is easier to maintain

 ### Deterrents

 * people like to show how clever they are
 * thinking about future problems can help mitigate them
+* long-term scalability and extensibility are major concerns
+* the system architecture must anticipate significant future requirements

 ## Solution